stocke777/Local-Server-Setup/README.md

 ![](images/4.PNG)
 <br/>

-### *Note: only two cliets can connect together.
+### *Note: only two clients can connect together.
 Our player is Green and enemy is Red*